suryajeetlondhe/flutter_interview_questions/README.md

 ✅ Always use dispose() to release resources when the widget is no longer in use.

 ---

-63) What is a GlobalKey in Flutter?
+63.What is a GlobalKey in Flutter?
+---
-    A GlobalKey in Flutter is used to uniquely identify a widget and access its state from anywhere in the app.
+A GlobalKey in Flutter is used to uniquely identify a widget and access its state from anywhere
+    in the app.

 🔹 When to use: